rdanehy/SOS_transportation_10/README.md

 Current running [website](https://softstat.herokuapp.com/home)

 ## Description of Running Web Server using Flask:
-Place each of the following lines in the command line/terminal seperate
+Place each of the following lines in the command line/terminal.
+Using a virtual environment is highly recommended, but not needed.
+If you need to download virtualenv please proceed to this [link](https://pypi.org/project/virtualenv/)

 git clone https://github.com/rdanehy/SOS_transportation_10.git